We may earn commission from affiliate links →

 Albania borders several other countries, so road trips are possible too.
 With Macedonia, Greece, Kosovo, and Montenegro within easy reach and the beauty of Croatia not too far away, Albania is the perfect summer choice.

 As a side note, the Albanian Riviera has some of the most beautiful sandy beaches around, with Porto Palermo Beach, Llamani Beach, and Filiuri Beach being some of the top picks.
-Seriously, Google the images of these beaches; they’re amazing!
+Seriously, Google the images of these beaches; they’re fantastic!

 The other plus point of traveling Albania with kids at the moment is that it isn’t on the biggest mass-tourist map.
 While it’s slowly growing in popularity with every year that passes, it doesn’t have the crowds that flock to the Croatian beaches nearby.
 That means you can explore without having to fight for space, and when you have children with you, that’s a true blessing!